 What if I say this mistake can cost you your safety?
 Poor cornering is an inability on your part; it’s common, but as a cyclist, you have to evolve and adapt to the correct body position in different forms of riding.

 For cornering, it has to be riding in drops, handling turns, and a lower center of gravity.
-A cornering requires a beginner to keep their outside foot down and their inside foot up.
+A cornering requires the biker to keep their outside foot down and their inside foot up.
 A balance trick is all that is needed for your stable cornering ride.

 But before they have to focus on any obstacles on the centerline.
 Don’t just brake in the turn in the middle; this can lead you to injury and even destabilize your position.

 Wearing underwear underneath your cycling shorts is a big no-no. You may unclip and fall flat on the face if you make this mistake.
-As a beginner, you are unaware of the basics of what suits your ride, and that is where the real trouble starts.
+As someone new, you are unaware of the basics of what suits your ride, and that is where the real trouble starts.
+You must have adequate knowledge regarding the essentials, including cycling clothes, cycling shoes, and a proper bike helmet.

-Single-cycle mistakes under the sun—this can be weird; you take your underwear off.
+Single-cycle mistakes under the sun, This can be weird; you take your underwear off.
 The chamois padding on your shorts makes sitting on the saddle a lot more comfortable.
-This can be a quick alternative that will just make your ride as a beginner more convenient.
+This can be a quick alternative that will just make your ride, as a learner, more convenient.
 It’s a habit to unlearn to wear your undies.

 Wearing a windproof cape will prevent wind chill and keep body heat.
 Sleeve jerseys, thermal base layers, and waterproof fabrics can be a good choice for you as the base layers.
 When it’s cold outside, you can have an insulated jacket.

-10. Not enough attention to their bike and safety equipment
+10. Not enough attention to their bike and protection equipment

 No spare parts, no mercy; no one will be there to help you on the trail.
-You need to carry your own: what if your tires get punctured—a double puncture—and things fall apart?
-Novice riders often overlook the need for inner tubes, gas canisters, or mini pumps in their first ride.
+You need to carry your own: what if your tires get punctured—a double puncture— and things fall apart?
+Novice bikers often overlook the need for inner tubes, gas canisters, or mini pumps on their first ride.
 Only after certain bumps on the road do they realize the need to fight these punctures on their own.
 This can only make life easier for beginner cyclists.

 11. Often skip out on Road Rules

-As a beginner rider, you are not used to road rules.
-New riders forget the basic rules of riding, like simply giving hand signals for turning and stopping.
+As a toddler rider, you are not used to road rules, road bikes, and long rides.
+New riders forget the basic rules of road riding, like simply giving hand signals for turning and stopping.
 They may not always use front and rear lights at reasonable distances and have much awareness of traffic.
+To advance on their road biking, they can join cycling clubs, go for group rides and longer rides, and grab as much of cycling tips available, as possible.

 Conclusion